Successor of: Eumenes I

 - 211: Attalus allies himself to the Aetolian League and (indirectly) to Rome, which is at war with the Carthaginians (Hannibal) and king Philip V of Macedonia.
 Pergamon acquires the isle of Aegina.

-- 209: Attalus captures Oreus on Euboea, but is attacked at home by king Prusias I of Bithynia.
+- 209: Attalus captures Oreus on Euboea, but is attacked at home by king Prusias I the Lame of Bithynia.

 - 205: Peace of Phoenice between Macedonia and Rome, and between Bithynia and Pergamon.